BLS-Welcome-Page

 Our Young Professionals Chapter events are found on our Eventbrite page.

-Donation Partnership: At each of our luncheons, members and guests are invited to bring new / gently-used children's books for donation to The Children's Trust Books for Free program.
+Donation Partnership: At each of our luncheons, members and guests are invited to bring new / gently-used children's books for donation to The Miami Book Fair's Children's Trust Books for Free program.

 Please note that event attendance has a per-person, per-event fee in addition to the membership fee; unless otherwise indicated, this fee includes a copy of the featured book.